Who Are We?

 By being able to travel where there is little or no vehicle access enables a wider, richer cultural experience and greater understanding of the economic and social challenges some of these isolated communities face.

-Martin who has been in the advertising business for over 26 years, works as a TV commercials producer in NZ, while Geoff has been working across Asia Pacific for the last 12 years in senior management positions in the advertising industry, is based in Bangkok.
+Geoff has been working across Asia Pacific for the last 12 years in senior management positions in the advertising industry, is now based in Chiang Mai.

 Mike Horner is a Wellington based business advisor with many years experience of life and work in Asia.